mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```
 In this case, the total number of cores is equal to `SLURM_NNODES * SLURM_NTASKS_PER_NODE * SLURM_CPUS_PER_TASK`, that is `2 * 2 * 8 = 32`.
 The job will run 4 MPI tasks (i.e. 2 tasks per node) and 8 threads per task.
 Equation (1) is satisfied as `4 * 8 = 32`.

-Simlar to the previous section, it is recommended to run testing cases to determine the values for the flags `-N`, `-n` and `-c` to obtain a better performance.
+As mentioned in the previous section, it is recommended to run testing cases to determine the values for the flags `-N`, `-n` and `-c` to obtain a better performance.

-There is another way to submit jobs for hybrid programs, that is not to use the `-c` flag at all.
+There is another way to submit jobs for hybrid programs, in which the `-c` flag is not used at all.
 For example, it also works like this,
 ```
 #!/bin/bash
 #SBATCH -p sched_mit_hill